keltieem/TEST2014/README.md

 November 19, 2014

+## General Instructions

++ There are only two questions that you need to complete.
++ You have 135 minutes (2h 15m) to complete the tasks.
++ We will start cloning repositories at **7:22 p.m.** so you should have committed all your work to BitBucket by that time (see submission instructions below).
++ Take your time to read the questions.
++ Best of luck!

 ## Question 1: Find the Fibonacci Numbers

 Given an array of integers, find the elements in the array that are also Fibonacci numbers and return all such numbers as a list sorted in ascending order.
-If the array containts duplicates that are also Fibonacci numbers then the list returned should have only one entry (i.e., the list should not contain duplicates).
+If the array containts duplicates that are also Fibonacci numbers then the list returned should have only one entry for such numbers (i.e., the list should not contain duplicates).

 ## Question 2: Fully Parenthesized Expressions